Be Quick 1887

+Be Quick 1887 is a football club based in Groningen, Netherlands.
+Currently members of the Vierde Divisie, the fifth tier of the Dutch football league system, the club was established in 1887, and the first team play their home matches at the 12,000-capacity Stadion Esserberg.
+The club's colours are yellow and red.

+Be Quick won the 1919–20 Netherlands Football League Championship, becoming the first and only club from the Northern Netherlands to win the Dutch top-flight title.

 History

 19th century

 Be Quick 1887 was founded on 4 October 1887 by students of a local gymnasium.
 The club joined the football competition in 1895, and was placed in the Tweede Klasse Noord, then the highest tier of football in the northern districts of the country.

 20th century

 Be Quick joined the newly established Eerste Klasse in 1916, and would remain in the league until the introduction of professional football in the Netherlands in 1954.

 The heyday of Be Quick came between 1915 and 1926.
 The club won the title in the northern football competition in every season except for 1925.
 On 6 June 1920, Be Quick won the national football title, by defeating VOC of Rotterdam, champion of the western football league, 4–0.
 Of that team, goalkeeper Deck Ruijter Zylker was the only player who wouldn't make it to the Netherlands national football team.

 When professional football was introduced in the Netherlands, in 1954, Be Quick joined the professional leagues.
 They were placed in the Tweede Divisie, where they won the 1959–60 title.
 Be Quick played in the Eerste Divisie for a number of seasons, but withdrew from the ranks of professional football after the 1963–64 season.

 Upon returning to the amateur football structure, Be Quick were placed in the Tweede Klasse (now Eerste Klasse).
 The club were promoted to the Hoofdklasse in 1992, suffered relegation to the Eerste Klasse in 1995 and to the Tweede Klasse in 1997.
 After one season in the Tweede Klasse, the club returned to the Eerste Klasse, finishing the first season there in second place and winning the title in the second season, 1999–2000.